ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/securebuild-setup.md

 ## Add Docker registry to use for secure build

 !!! info
-    In this section you will add the details to connect to your Docker Hub Registry so your secure build container can push your securely built images there.
-Don't worry, your Docker token is safely encrypted on your Skytap Linux VM using the `HPVS Registry CLI Encryption Key` referenced in the [key table](overview.md#fnref:2).
+    In this section you will add the details to connect to your Docker Hub Registry so your secure build container can push your securely built images there.Your Docker token is safely encrypted on your Linux VM using the `HPVS Registry CLI Encryption Key` referenced in the [key table](overview.md#fnref:2).

 1. See your current Docker registries with: